Gloversville Continental Mills

 However, the rapid industrial progression had a detrimental effect on the Passaic River's health.
 Like many upstream towns, Newark dumped untreated industrial and septic waste into the river, culminating in severe pollution.
 The river's contamination in 1889 forced Newark to forego the Passaic as a water source and public space for recreational activities.
 The pristine riverfront, once brimming with swimmers, rowers, pleasure boats, and gracious homes, became a memory.

 One of Newark's manufacturing behemoths, the Maas and Waldstein Company, was established in 1876 near the now-sullied Passaic River.
 This factory expanded over time, its repertoire ranging from soda flavoring to explosives utilized by the French Army during WWI, before its closure in 1990.
+It also had other chemical manufacturers and competitors to the north of its facility, such as the Walker Chemical Works and Dovan Chemical Company.

 During its 114-year tenure overlooking the Passaic River, Maas & Waldstein produced a vast range of products – specialized coatings, flavoring extracts, explosives, essential oils, adhesives, resins, varnishes, lacquers, corrosives, pigments, and nail enamel for heavyweight cosmetic giant Revlon.
 The company zealously guarded its trade secrets – its patents, processes, and formulas – often resorting to litigation to protect its trademarks, most notably its 1949 Plextone trademark (United States Trade-Mark Registration No. 547,125), which encompassed colored film coatings used in a wide variety of products.
 Plextone finishes enjoyed widespread popularity during the 1950s.